“Six months after I donated I was in the best shape of my life. People don’t realise how little difference it makes to have one kidney.”

 I was discharged from hospital after 4 days and this was arguably the hardest part.
 The weeks that followed I received amazing support from my family and friends as I slowly got back to my normal self, I had to pop back on occasion for various bits but ultimately my dealings with the Kidney team at Guy’s had come to an end.

-I met some truly wonderful people along my time donating a kidney both other patients and NHS staff.
-Every step of the way I was sure of my decision to donate.
+I met some truly wonderful people during my time donating a kidney, both other patients and NHS staff.